Think you know Cambridge? Think again. Here are some well-known facts about the city, mixed in with a few lesser-known gems.

 Mathematician, physicist and all-round polymath Isaac Newton was born in a modest Lincolnshire farmhouse.
 Legend has it this is where an apple fell on his head, prompting him to ask why things always fell down.
 He pursued this idea as a student in Cambridge, eventually publishing one of the most famous laws of physics – his theory of gravity – in 1687.

 Francis Crick was part of a team studying the structure of DNA in Cambridge.
 In 1953, they published news of their game-changing discovery – the double helix.
 But not before Crick had popped into his local pub, The Eagle on Bene't Street, and announced to the lunchtime drinkers that they had ‘discovered the secret of life’.
 As you do.
+(The artist Odile Crick – a lecturer at Cambridge School of Art and Francis's wife – drew the original sketch of the double helix.)

 The first game of football, as we know it, was played in Cambridge in 1848.
 The game took place on Parker’s Piece – a short stroll from our campus on East Road – and used the ‘Cambridge Rules’.
 These formed the basis of the Football Association’s rules, which were drawn up in 1863.